 It’s not that these people are dumbs, it’s that they don’t care about what’s coming next.
 They once made rich defend their monopoly engaging pursuits against rivals (everybody got heard of Apple versus Samsung battle) or systematically buying the many innovations (Facebook acquisitions) so to reinforce a concentric model of ultra-liberalism.

 Now we’re seing, with the battle for the internet and the #Savenetneutrality movement on Twitter, that also impacts directly the way people are accessing sources of information and internet contents (edit 15 december).

-This model is a dead end model, it is draining the creativity of the market and killing innovation from the small entrepreneurs or community entrepreneurs in the long run causing disempowerment but also discapacitation from the whole structure.
+This model is a dead end model, it is draining the creativity of the market and killing innovation from the entrepreneurs or community in the long run causing disempowerment but also discapacitation from the whole structure.

 Many tech actors don’t raise any profits from their works, they’re sustainable for the whole.
 In a startup or social environment, making value is not capitalistic.
 You create value for example by exchanging say a tomatoe against a salad to make a meal.
 What is ultra-capitalistic is the disproportionate profits generated for the benefits of an elite.

 This model is based on the sacrifice of workers who feed the pyramid, it is as old as the monarchy and absolutely unconstitutional.

 The aim of the free internet society is to give the many’s the way to acquire media literacy by accessing the whole resources on the internet not only by providing tools, tutorials and documents but also by showing them how to do, learning by doing.

 It is also, in the wake of this adamant move from the FCC in the US to give OUR internet to major companies, to take action and do anything possible to preserve our free and beautiful internet that allowed so many people to enter the matrix (edit 15 december).